kaya-arro/sc-simplify/README.md

 - [ ] Include examples in the repository.

-- [ ] (Maybe) implement a flag to enable a status bar to give a sense of the program's progress.
+- [ ] Implement a flag to enable a status bar to give a sense of the program's progress.

-  - This would require some refactoring of the program's I/O system.
-It would be kind of nice to have but isn't a high priority.

 - [ ] The `simplicial_topology` crate implements mod 2 homology for simplicial complexes.
 Maybe write an interface with that crate.